-If the secured profile container event is part of the current event list (as set up by the last SET UP EVENT LIST command, see clause 6.4.16), then when the terminal contains eCAT clients that want to use secured eCAT to communicate with the UICC, the terminal shall inform the UICC about the request of the eCAT client by using the ENVELOPE (EVENT DOWNLOAD - Profile Container) command as defined in clause 7.5.20.2.
+If the secured profile container event is part of the current event list (as set up by the last SET UP EVENT LIST command, see clause 6.4.16), then when the terminal contains eCAT clients that want to use an eCAT secure channel to communicate with the UICC, the terminal shall inform the UICC about this request of the eCAT client by using the ENVELOPE (EVENT DOWNLOAD - Profile Container) command as defined in clause 7.5.20.2.
+Once the eCAT secure channel is established, the eCAT client shall send a secured Encapsulated Profile as defined in ETSI TS 102 484 [48].

-If the UICC decides to open the connection with the eCAT client, it shall assign an eCAT client identity in the response.
-This starts a command session with the eCAT client.
+If the UICC wants to communicate with the eCAT client, it shall assign an eCAT client identity in the response.
+This starts an encapsulated command session with the eCAT client.
 Else the eCAT client identity TLV shall be empty, i.e. its length shall be zero.